 In October 2011, the District refunded the District's outstanding 2009 Taxable OPEB Refunding Bonds.
 The refunding was a current legal defeasance of the previously issued bonds.
-The new refunding bonds carry interest rates ranging from 3.47% to 6.91% and mature annually through August 1, 2031.
+The new refunding bonds carry interest rates ranging from 3.47% to 7.309% and mature annually through August 1, 2031.
 The proceeds of the refunding were used to refinance all of the District's outstanding obligation 2009 Taxable OPEB Refunding Bonds and paying costs of issuing.

-The bonds mature through 2050 as follows:
+The total debt service on all outstanding OPEB bonds mature through 2050 as follows: